Every parent desires the best for their daughter – to learn the skills necessary to succeed in life.

-democratic principles as they run their own meetings using parliamentary procedure, decide on activities, and plan community service and fundraising events.
+democratic principles as they run their own meetings using parliamentary procedure, decide on activities and plan community service and fundraising events.
+They learn administrative and organizational skills, as well as a keen sense of customer service and enthusiasm.
 Members also have fun together at activities such as swimming parties, dances, family picnics, slumber parties, miniature golf, marching in parades and so much more.
-There are many opportunities to travel to other Jurisdictions and those visits often results in Job’s Daughters friendships that last a lifetime.
+Members grow to become strong, determined young women who are personally and professionally ready for life.

 “Job’s Daughters not only kept me off the streets and away from stupid stuff that kids can get into, it also gave me life-long friendships.
 I gained confidence, self-esteem and respect.
 The friends I made are like sisters.
 Jobies was life-changing for me.

-– Jill, Age 36”
+– Jill, Age 36″

 Our members value their education and we offer bursaries every year to help members with post-secondary expenses.
 Many of our members have pursued higher education.